• Skip to primary navigation

 Ingredients

-• 1 sleeve of graham crackers ground into 1 ½ cups crumbs
+• 1 sleeve graham crackers, finely ground to make 1 ½ cups crumbs

 • 1 cup heavy whipping cream